 A preamplifier consists of two units: a preamplifier and a power supply.
 The preamplifier itself is mounted on the antenna boom or on the mast as close to the antenna as possible.
 The power supply unit is mounted indoors.
 Power is supplied to the preamplifier unit through the coaxial cable.

-The preamplifier is located as close as possible to the antenna feed point because the weak received signal must be amplified before it is attenuated by the coaxial cable, and also before it can be subjected to interference from sources between the antenna and the receiver.
-Preamplifiers mounted farther from the antenna usually amplify (magnify) the interference along with the signal.
+The preamplifier is located as close as possible to the antenna feed point because the weak received signal must be amplified before it is attenuated by the coaxial cable and splitter.
+Preamplifiers mounted farther from the antenna usually amplify (magnify) the interference along with the good signals.

-Preamplifier units come with U-bolts for easy mounting on the mast or the antenna boom.
+Preamplifier units come with U-bolts for easy mounting on the antenna mast.
 After the preamplifier is attached to the antenna or mast, run a length of coaxial cable from the antenna output connector to the input connector on the preamplifier.
 Leave enough slack in the transmission line to form a drain loop.
 This will keep water out of the amplifier housing.

 The last step is to plug in the power supply.
 Because it uses less current than an electric clock, it will not be expensive to leave it plugged in.